francoto/akaze/README.md

 The interface is the same as the original version.
 Just changing namespace from libAKAZE to libAKAZECU should be enough.
 Keypoins and descriptors are returned on the CPU for later matching etc. using e.g. OpenCV.
 We also provide a rudimentary brute force matcher running on the GPU.

 Currently the code runs in legacy mode, generating the same results as the CPU code.
 In a future update, by changing a flag, a faster version can be used.
-On a 16 core Xeon with a Titan X card the (average) timing looks roughly as below:
+On a 16 core Xeon 2.6 GHz with a Titan X card the (average) timing looks roughly as below:

 | Operation     | CPU (ms)      | GPU (ms)  |
 | ------------- |:-------------:|:---------:|